 Yesterday famed leaker @evleaks shared yet another confirmation of the 2nd generation Moto 360's design.
 Today, @upleaks is taking things to another level.
 Not only do we get another glimpse at the upcoming Android Wear device, we see a second model with a plastic band.

 This more casual smartwatch is the Moto 360 Sport, according to @upleaks.
 It looks not too dissimilar to the Sony Smartwatch 3.
-Only this time you have a circular display, flat tire still included.
 Read More